-1 Measurement Setup 4
+1 Measurement Setup

-1.1 Used Instrumentation .
-4
+1.1 Used Instrumentation 4

-1.2 Structure Preparation and Test Planing
+1.2 Structure Preparation and Test Planing 5

-1.3 Location of the Accelerometers
+1.3 Location of the Accelerometers 5

-1.4 Hammer Impacts .
-6
+1.4 Hammer Impacts 6

-1.5 Force and Response signals
+1.5 Force and Response signals 7

-2 2 Frequency Analysis 9
+2 Freq juency Analysis 9

-2.1 From accelerometer DOFs to solid body DOFs .
-9
+2.1 From accelerometer DOFs to solid body DOFs 9

-2.2 Verification of solid body assumption .
-11
+2.2 Verification of solid body assumption 11

+2 Modal Analysis

-3 Madel Analysis 13
+3 Mod lal Analysis 13

-J 3 Modal Analysis 1.7

-J 3.1 Number of modes determination

-J · · · · · · · · · · · · · · · · · · · .
-13

-J 3.1 Number of modes determination .
-13 .
-14

-3.1 Number of modes determination 3.2 Modal parameter extraction .
-13 .
-14
+3 dal Analysis Number of modes determination 13 13

+3

-4 3.1 Number of modes determination .
-13 .
-14 .
-16
+3 3.1 3.2 Number of modes determination 13

-4 3.1 Number of modes determination .
-13 .
-14 .
-16 18
+4 3.1 3.2 3.3 Number of modes determination 13 14

-4 Bi 3.1 Number of modes determination .
-13 .
-14 .
-16 18
+4 3.1 3.2 3.3 Number of modes determination 13 14 16

-In order to further improve the accuracy of the performance predictions, a model that better represents the micro-station dynamics is required.
-A multi-body model, consisting of several rigid bodies connected by kinematic constraints (i.e. joints), springs and damper elements, is a good candidate to model the micro-station.
+To further improve the accuracy of the performance predictions, a model that better represents the micro-station dynamics is required.
+A multi-body model consisting of several rigid bodies connected by kinematic constraints (i.e. joints), springs and damper elements is a good candidate to model the micro-station.

-Even though the inertia of each solid body can easily be estimated from its geometry and its material density, it is more difficult to properly estimate the stiffness and damping properties of the guiding elements connecting each solid body.
-The experimental modal analysis will be use to tune the model, and to verify that a multi-body model can represent accurately the dynamics of the micro-station.
+Although the inertia of each solid body can easily be estimated from its geometry and material density, it is more difficult to properly estimate the stiffness and damping properties of the guiding elements connecting each solid body.
+Experimental modal analysis will be use to tune the model, and to verify that a multi-body model can accurately represent the dynamics of the micro-station.

-The approach of tuning the multi-body model from measurements is illustrated in Figure 1.
+The tuning approach for the multi-body model based on measurements is illustrated in Figure 1.
 First, a response model is obtained, which corresponds to a set of frequency response functions computed from experimental measurements.
-From this response model, and modal model can be computed, which consists of two matrices: one containing the natural frequencies and damping factors of the considered modes, and another one describing the mode shapes.
-This modal model can then be used to tune the spatial model (i.e. the multi-body model), that is to say to tune the mass of the considering solid bodies, and the springs and dampers connecting the solid bodies.
+From this response model, the modal model can be computed, which consists of two matrices: one containing the natural frequencies and damping factors of the considered modes, and another describing the mode shapes.
+This modal model can then be used to tune the spatial model (i.e. the multi-body model), that is, to tune the mass of the considering solid bodies and the springs and dampers connecting the solid bodies.

 Figure 1: Three models of the same structure.
-The goal could be to tune a spatial model (i.e. mass, stiffness and damping properties) from a response model.
-As an intermediate step, the modal model can prove to be very useful.
+The goal is to tune a spatial model (i.e. mass, stiffness and damping properties) from a response model.
+The modal model can be used as an intermediate step.

-The measurement setup used to obtain the response model is presented in Section 1.
-This includes the instrumentation used (i.e. instrumented hammer, accelerometers and acquisition system), the test planing, and a first analysis of the obtained signals.
+The measurement setup used to obtain the response model is described in Section 1.
+This includes the instrumentation used (i.e. instrumented hammer, accelerometers and acquisition system), test planing, and a first analysis of the obtained signals.

-In Section 2, the obtained frequency response functions between the forces applied using the instrumented hammer and the various accelerometers fixed to the structure are computed.
-These measurements are projected at the center of mass of each considered solid body to ease the further use of the results.
+In Section 2, the obtained frequency response functions between the forces applied by the instrumented hammer and the accelerometers fixed to the structure are computed.
+These measurements are projected at the center of mass of each considered solid body to facilitate the further use of the results.
 The solid body assumption is then verified, validating the use of the multi-body model.

 Finally, the modal analysis is performed in Section 3.
-It shows how complex the micro-station dynamics is, and the necessity of having a model that represented complex dynamics.
+This shows how complex the micro-station dynamics is, and the necessity of having a model representing its complex dynamics.